ruezheng/little-esty-shop-bulk-discounts/README.md

 # Little Esty Shop

-Little Esty Shop is a simple and user friendly e-commerce platform built with Ruby on Rails that allows admin users and merchants to track customer invoices, view sales data, and manage their accounts.
-The Bulk Discounts extension consisted of adding functionality for merchants to create bulk discounts for their items.
+Little Esty Shop is a simple and user friendly e-commerce platform built with Ruby on Rails that allows admin users and merchants to track customer invoices, view sales data, add bulk discounts, and manage their accounts.

 #### [View Deployed Site Here](https://little-esty-shop-rz.herokuapp.com/)